 These numbers are key metrics investors use to evaluate a company for funding and to determine valuation.
 Even more importantly, Gross Margin is like a grade for business leaders, showing the company's profitability.
 So, it’s important to get the calculation right!

-Some accounting software isn’t really designed to do solid cost accounting for SaaS companies because the programs are still tailored to traditional manufacturing companies (think raw materials, shipping charges, etc.) Here are two common scenarios we’ve seen with SaaS companies incorrectly booking their COGS.
+It's an honest mistake, really.
+Accounting software isn’t typically designed to do proper cost accounting for SaaS companies – many programs are still tailored to traditional manufacturing companies (think raw materials, shipping charges, etc.)

 Company A is a pure SaaS company offering a B2B turnkey solution through monthly/annual subscriptions.
-For these types of companies, we typically consider hosting and server expenses (AWS Reserves, Microsoft Azure, etc.) as the main component of CoGS.
-Typical Gross Profit Margin for a true SaaS business ranges from 70% to 95%, depending on the type of product, and it includes ecosystems.
-For example, you should think about the revenue share component of ecosystem partnerships as CoGS if you are listed Salesforce’s AppExchange or similar platforms.
+For these types of companies, we typically consider hosting and server expenses (AWS Reserves, Microsoft Azure, etc.) as the main component of COGS.
+A typical Gross Profit Margin for a true SaaS business ranges from 70% to 95%, depending on the type of product, and it includes technology ecosystems.
+For example, you should think about the revenue share component of ecosystem partnerships as COGS if you are listed Salesforce’s AppExchange or similar platforms.

 Company B offers professional services to help customers build tailored applications using their tech-enabled platform.
 This requires Company B to hire contractors or full-time developers to perform services.
 After looking further into their financials, we found that Company B should have allocated 70% of their total payroll expenses to Cost of Goods Sold because 70% of their developers’ time is spent helping customers build their apps.
 This reallocation drives down their gross margin from 100% to 55%.